P.16 Chapter Summary

 - Format:

-- Independent variable in the first column.
+- Place the independent variable in the first column.

-- Dependent variable readings in subsequent columns.
+- List dependent variable readings in subsequent columns.

 - Units:

-- Record all values to the same number of decimal places, including calculated means.
+Record all values to the same number of decimal places, including calculated means.

 Graphs: Line Graphs, Bar Charts, and Histograms